 After those days of “sailing and donating blood”, in 1965, Ms. To Thi Dao was elected Vice Chairwoman of the People’s Committee of Hoa Loc commune.
 From 1966 until she retired from social insurance in 1993, she worked at the Provincial Women’s Union.

 These days in August, the house at 242 Le Lai Street, Dong Son Ward (Thanh Hoa City) where she lives is always visited by individuals and organizations.
 Every time she tells a story, she becomes more emotional.
-“Thinking about May 8th, I feel tears in my eyes.
+“Thinking about May 8th, I am filled with tears.
 I feel so sorry for the navy soldiers, surrounded by water, with only a ship drifting in the middle of the sea.
 I cannot forget the image of the wounded soldiers at that time.
-Even though their bodies were covered in bandages, they still wanted to return to the ship to continue fighting.
-Living through that moment, witnessing that bravery with my own eyes, that is the support for me to always strive in life, at the same time encouraging my children and grandchildren to be grateful to the previous generations, to strive to build the homeland and protect the Fatherland”.
+Even though their bodies were wrapped in bandages, they still wanted to return to the ship to continue fighting.
+Living through that moment, witnessing those brave acts with my own eyes, that is the support for me to always strive in life, and at the same time encourage my children and grandchildren to be grateful to the previous generations, strive to build the homeland and protect the Fatherland”.

 KIEU HUYEN